Overview

 - Ready to request availability: The candidate is ready for an availability request to be sent to them based on their job stage.

-- Ready to Schedule: The candidate is in a stage that has been enabled for scheduling, and they haven’t been scheduled yet.
+- Ready to schedule: The candidate is in a stage that has been enabled for scheduling, and they haven’t been scheduled yet.
 You should schedule them!

 - Scheduled: The candidate has been scheduled for one or more interviews in the stage that they’re currently in.